-□ No. For each setting that does not meet this requirement, list the name and address of the setting, and what
+□ No. For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance.

 Setting quality: RECIPIENT RIGHT TO HAVE VISITORS AT ANY TIME

 42 CFR 441.301 (c)(4)(vi)(D) Recipients must be able to have visitors of their choosing at any time in settings where waiver services are provided.